ahmadshuraih/LB-Tester/readme.md

 #### Functions:

-> - callApi(options: TesterOptions): Promise<TestCallResponse> //Calls a request and returns the response of it.<br>
+> - callApi(options: TesterOptions): Promise<<TestCallResponse>TestCallResponse> //Calls a request and returns the response of it.
-> - getAddressBook(): Promise<AddressBook | any> //This function calls the api of the addressbook in the loadbalancer.<br>
+> - getAddressBook(): Promise<AddressBook | any> //This function calls the api of the addressbook in the loadbalancer.
-> - setTestObjectsAddresses(): Promise<boolean> //Assign the expected server name and port for all TestObjects including the warmUpTestObject.<br>
+> - setTestObjectsAddresses(): Promise<<boolean>boolean> //Assign the expected server name and port for all TestObjects including the warmUpTestObject.
+> - randomSortTestObjectsList(testObjects: TestObject[]): Promise<<void>void> //This function resorts the testObjects list randomly.
-> - setTestObjectList(testObjectList: TestObjectList): void //Replace the current list of TestObject with the given one to be tested.<br>
+> - setTestObjectList(testObjectList: TestObjectList): void //Replace the current list of TestObject with the given one to be tested.
-> - addTestObject(testObject: TestObject): void //Add a TestObject to the TestObjects list.<br>
+> - addTestObject(testObject: TestObject): void //Add a TestObject to the TestObjects list.
-> - addTestObjectList(testObjectList: TestObjectList): void //Add the given TestObjectList to the current list<br>
+> - addTestObjectList(testObjectList: TestObjectList): void //Add the given TestObjectList to the current list.
-> - getTestObjectList(): TestObjectList[] //Returns the current TestObjectList.<br>
+> - getTestObjectList(): TestObjectList[] //Returns the current TestObjectList.
-> - startTest(): Promise<void> //Starts the tests and logs the results on the console.<br>
+> - startTest(): Promise<<void>void> //Starts the tests and logs the results on the console.
 > - setWarmUp(testObject: TestObject, rounds: number): void //Configures the warm up before start the tests

 ## 7. Types details